supermarkion/LintCode/README.md

 20. The aim of UNION in C/C++ is to save the data space in apply class or struct.
 21. If we are asked to consider of 32 bits in C++, we should use left_part >= 31 to make sure we overrange or not.
 22. When we construct a tree node, we should perform Clone method to aviod pass-by-value issue.
+22. After three days travel, I am totally tired, and reboot to a new life.